The Past Life Biography of Zhu Bajie

 Zhou (1994) suggests this method is likely based on “the novelist’s personal observation” of trained monkey street performances “in the late Ming marketplace” (fig. 3 and 4) (p.
 71).
 He points to an episode in chapter 28 when Wukong returns home to learn his children are regularly captured to perform tricks in the human world:

 Those of us who were caught by the net or the trap would be led away live; they would be taught to skip ropes, to act, to somersault, and to do cartwheels.
-They would have to … perform every kind of trick to entertain humans (Zhou, 1994, p.
-71; Wu & Yu, 2012, vol. 2, p.
+They would have to beat the drum and the gong on the streets and perform every kind of trick to entertain humans (Zhou, 1994, p.
+71; cf. Wu & Yu, 2012, vol. 2, p.
 31).

 Anyone who has viewed monkeys in a zoo or in the wild knows that they are naturally gifted acrobats.
 Therefore, Zhou’s proposal is certainly an alluring possibility, one that mixes the naturalistic and historical with Daoist tales of cloud-borne immortals.